TheComet/ontology/README.md

 -----
 CMake is a cross-platform, open source build system.
 You can find more information about CMake [here](http://www.cmake.org/).

-It is very simple to compile Artemis-Cpp using CMake.
+It is very simple to compile Ontology using CMake.
 Just follow these steps:

 1. Install CMake in your system.
 2. Make sure you have cmake in your $PATH variable.